 7) You may view the status of your Loan Application through your SSS online account.

-You will see a CHECK GNERATED STATUS, Check Date, Loan Amount and your monthly amortization which will be deducted on your salary after two months.
+You will see a CHECK GENERATED STATUS, Check Date, Loan Amount and your monthly amortization which will be deducted on your salary after two months.

-Your check will be delivered through your employers’ address, so check on your HR department for the availability of your check.
-This may take a coule of weeks.
+Your cheque will be delivered through your employers’ address, so check on your HR department for the availability of your cheque.
+This may take a couple of weeks.

 Personally, I filed my application last February 27, it was certified the next day (Feb 28) according to SSS ( I followed by via call), turn over of checks is within 3 days to the post office.
 So I am on the 5th day of waiting.
 Will update this post once I get to receive the check. 🙂